twinkarma/hpc-reproducibility/slides/index.md

 * Containers requires less resource to run and are faster to launch than virtual machines (VMs) as it does not emulate the entire operating system
 * Possible to package data, and even entire workflows within the image
 * Possible to archive the entire image
-* Open MPI with infiniband, check with your local RSE
+* OpenMPI with infiniband needs extra drivers, check with your local RSE

 ---